Mohammad-Alavi/Personal-Web-Dev-Boilerplate/README.md

 npm install --save-dev jquery
 ```

-Require JQUERY and such libraries at the top of one of .js files and it will be imported automatically.
+Require JQUERY and such libraries at the top of one of .js files and it will be imported automatically (by browserify).
 #### Example:
 $ = require('jquery');

 ## License

 The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information
+Please see [License File](LICENSE) for more information